gioblu/1PIN/README.md

 This means that 1PIN can run freely on ATtiny85 without harming PWM, micros(), delayMicroseconds() or other libraries flashed.

-digitalWrite/Read are useless for this application (long duration), 1PIN needs PORT commands to communicate fast, digitalWriteFast really elegant library to the job dinamically.
+digitalWrite/Read are useless for this application (long duration), digitalWriteFast library do the job elegantly.

 //  LOW SPEED:  2,38 kb/s - 396 cmd/s - 476 req/s | ACCURACY 99.93% (9365 cmd received / 10000 sent)